-Most states demand you go through the same court system that created the child support agreement in the first place to modify your current arrangement.
+Most states demand you go through the same court system that created the agreement in the first place to modify your current arrangement.
 Be prepared to show proof of why you want a modification.
-Whether you are the recipient or the payer of child support, you can seek child support modification.
+Whether you are the recipient or the payer of child support, you can seek modification.
 In each situation, things change that can alter the amount of money you can realistically afford to pay in order to support your child.

 In a best case scenario, you and your child’s other parent will agree on the terms of modification.
 If you assume this will prevent you from going to court, you are wrong.
-As mentioned above, you have to go to the same court that granted your original agreement to get a modification on your child support arrangement.
+As mentioned above, you have to go to the same court that granted your original agreement to get a modification on your arrangement.
 It is important to have the court adopt your agreement in order to make it an official court order.
-This means you have to go before a judge to have your child support modified.
+This means you have to go before a judge to have your agreement modified.

 According to the Colorado Department of Human Services, you can seek child support modification as often as necessary if you meet certain standards.
-The Child Support Enforcement Unit calls this process the “review and adjustment” of the child support agreement.
+The Child Support Enforcement Unit calls this process the “review and adjustment” of the agreement.
 The Colorado Revised Statutes say the following has to be true in order to seek a modification:

-One of the most common reasons for coming back to court after a divorce or separation is child support modification.
+One of the most common reasons for coming back to court after a divorce or separation is modification.
 The ideal scenario is one that meets the needs of both parents and the child.
 We want to work with you, no matter which side of things you’re on, in order to achieve this delicate balance.